opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Penalty for access/egress by street mode.

 Use this to add a time and cost penalty to an access/egress legs for a given street mode.
 This will favour other street-modes and transit.
-This have a performance penalty, since the search-window is increased with the same amount as the maximum penalty for the access legs used.
+This has a performance penalty, since the search-window is increased with the same amount as the maximum penalty for the access legs used.
 In other cases where the access(CAR) is faster than transit the performance will be better.